Bachelor of Agriculture

 Overview

-The Bachelor of Agriculture equips you with the agriculture knowledge, critical thinking and problem-solving skills required to play important professional roles in improving the productivity and sustainability of modern agriculture.
+The Bachelor of Agriculture equips you with the agriculture knowledge, critical thinking and problem solving skills required to play important professional roles in improving productivity and sustainability of modern agriculture.

 I really enjoy the innovative course structure, and the theoretical and practical components.
 Specifically, the engaging field trips and having expertise from industry or other disciplines guest lecture to share different perspectives.